 The Money laundering (Prevention and Prohibition) Bill, 2022 or MLA 2022 annuls the Money Laundering (Prohibition) Act, No. 11, 2011, contains details on which the legal and institutional framework for the prohibition and prevention of money laundering in Nigeria.

-Additionally, the act supplies statutory grounds for the establishment of the Special Control Unit Against Money Laundering under the Economic and Financial Crimes Commissions (EFCC)
+Additionally, the act supplies statutory grounds for the establishment of the Special Control Unit Against Money Laundering under the Economic and Financial Crimes Commissions (EFCC).

-Here is a rundown of the top 5 key changes/ additions in MLA 2022:
+RIght before we continue, you can understand more about the Money Laundering Prevention and prohibition act of 2011 here.
+Now, Here is a rundown of the top 5 key changes/ additions in MLA 2022:

 1. Higher Restrictions on Cash Payment Transactions